pdjr-archive/Spudpole/README.md

 ```
 By default, __Spudpole__ models the extent of deployment of its pole by
 counting rotations of the winch spool and there are a number of methods
 which allow this counter to be updated.
-The _configureRodeMeasurement()_
+The _configureLineMeasurement()_
 method enables support for calculating the lenth of line deployed by
 the winch from the primitive rotation counter
 ```